 Phase 2: Visioning

-Vision and values statements provide focus, purpose, and direction to the MAPP process so that participants collectively achieve a shared vision for the future.
+Vision and values statements provide focus, purpose, and direction to the CHA/CHIP so that participants collectively achieve a shared vision for the future.
 A shared community vision provides an overarching goal for the community—a statement of what the ideal future looks like.
 Values are the fundamental principles and beliefs that guide a community-driven planning process.

 Core Support Team — designs the visioning process, works with the facilitator, prepares for the visioning sessions, records the results of the session, and drafts the resulting vision and values statements.

-MAPP Committee — oversees the visioning process and solicits community participation.
+Steering Committee — oversees the visioning process and solicits community participation.

 Broad Community Involvement — is included in the visioning sessions.
 This sets the tone for broad participation throughout the MAPP process.